baykovr/AVPI/Profiles/README.md

 POWER.XML

+An example profile to StarCitizen.

+Phrase triggers:
-An example profile to StarCitizen phrase triggers for "weapons","shields","center" and "avionics" transfer the power of the craft to one of the 4 areas.
+    "weapons","shields","center" and "avionics"

+transfer the power of the craft to one of the 4 areas.